FastTrack™ Strategic Planning System

 Strategy Areas Selection

-Your strategy for attaining your Vision should address the four Balanced Scorecard perspectives: Financial, Customer, Internal Processes, and People/Organizational Capacity.
-These perspectives are often called Strategy Areas or Pillars.
+Your strategies for attaining your Vision should address the four Balanced Scorecard perspectives, sometimes named Financial, Customer, Internal Processes, and People/Organizational Capacity.
+These perspectives are often called Strategy Areas, Pillars, or Lenses.

 Business Template